jdavisclark/JsFormat/README.md

 * Sublime Text 3 support (as much as we can support alpha/beta software)

 ## Settings
-JsFormat uses whatever tab character settings are configured with the standard "translate_tabs_to_spaces" and "tab_size" sublime settings.
+JsFormat uses whatever tab/indent settings are configured with the standard "translate_tabs_to_spaces" and "tab_size" sublime settings.

 In addition, the following settings are available in JsFormat/JsFormat.sublime-settings (defaults shown below):